Stress arrives uninvited. Slams the door. Takes over the room.

 Pause.
 Breathe.
 That's the first tiny act of resilience right there.

 Because resilience isn't about never feeling the hit.
-It's about how you Stand back up.
+It's about how you stand back up.
 How you learn to sway instead of snap.
-And in 2026—when uncertainty still hums in the background like white noise, when work demands keep evolving with AI whispers and caregiving pressures mount—building that Sway feels more urgent than ever.
+And in 2026—when uncertainty still hums in the background like white noise, when work demands keep evolving with AI whispers, and when caregiving pressures mount—building that sway feels more urgent than ever.

 Recent reports show stress levels climbing.
 Yet resilience?
 It's rising too.
 People are adapting.
 Finding tools.
 Strengthening inner architecture.
 You can too.